arvestad/accuracy_in_prime/doc/labbook.md

 * `seq_lengths` -- a list containing the lengths that we will try in the experiments of how length affects results.

+## 2016-11-30

+Added latest figrues to the results directory.